GrandStrategos/Command_Resources/Guides/GPS Jamming with Lua/readme.md

   ...
 }
 ```

-Once our table is created, we will implement the following logic in Command.
+Once we have the data structure let's do how to simulate the GPS Logic.

 We want an event to be triggered to simulate the probability of interference occurring if one of our GPS-guided munitions enters the interference zone of a Jammer.

-To do this, start with a blank scenario in Command, adding the BLUE and RED sides.
+Let's start with a blank scenario in Command, adding the BLUE and RED sides.
 ```
 ScenEdit_AddSide({side='RED'})
 ScenEdit_AddSide({side='BLUE'})